Mountain Pass Theorem With infinite symmetry

-This paper is organized as follows: in the first section, the usual facts concerning the relation between critical points, cohomology length, Lusternik-Schnirelmann category and equivariant deformation theorems are stated, being modified slightly from \cite{Willemminimax} lemma 2.3 page 38, respectively \cite{ayalalasherasquintero}, \cite{clapppuppelusternik}.
-We introduce the notion of Universal Proper Length.
+This paper is organized as follows: in the second section , the usual facts concerning the relation between critical points, Lusternik-Schnirelmann category and equivariant deformation theorems are stated, being modified slightly from \cite{ayalalasherasquintero} and \cite{clapppuppelusternik}.

+In the third section, we introduce the notion of Universal Proper Length related to a family of subgroups.

-In the second section, we use some algebraic properties of the classifying space for proper actions of groups with an appropriate family of maximal finite subgroups in order to conclude the unboundedness of critical values.
+In the third section, we use some algebraic properties of the classifying space for proper actions of groups with an appropriate family of maximal finite subgroups in order to conclude the unboundedness of critical values.

-This is done adapting a construction of elements in the Burnside Ring of a finite group, originally due to Bartsch, Clapp and Puppe \cite{mountainpassthmclapp} to the infinite group setting, using mainly the Atiyah-Hirzebruch spectral sequence, as well as a version of the Segal Conjecture for families of finite groups inside infinite groups \cite{luecksegal}, \cite{barcenastesis}.
+This is done in the fourth section adapting a construction of elements in the Burnside Ring of a finite group, originally due to Bartsch, Clapp and Puppe \cite{mountainpassthmclapp} to the infinite group setting, using the Atiyah-Hirzebruch spectral sequence, as well as a version of the Segal Conjecture for families of finite groups inside discrete groups \cite{luecksegal}, \cite{barcenastesis}.

-Finally, we present an example of a Banach space with an action of an infinite discrete group to illustrate the applications of the methods handled in this work, extending results of Rabinowitz \cite{rabinowitzinvariantfunctional}.

-This work was financially supported by the Hausdorff Center for Mathematics at the University of Bonn.

-The author thanks an anonymous referee for valious remarks improving the content of the paper.
+This work was financially supported by the Hausdorff Center for Mathematics at the University of Bonn, Wolfgang L\"uck's Leibnizpreis and a CONACYT postdoctoral fellowship.
+The author thanks the comments of an anonymous referee.